Zello SDK Documentation

 Enabling/Disabling Push Notifications

 If you’d like to push notifications on your Android application, first add FCM to your project.
-Then, email your FCM server key to [email protected].
+Then, email us at [email protected].
+We will enable a feature on our Zello Work Console to allow you to upload your FCM key.
 This key will be securely stored on Zello’s servers, and will allow us to send your users push notifications.

 Alternatively, if you currently have push notifications enabled in the SDK and would like to disable them, opt out using the Zello.configure() method.